awsdocs/amazon-elasticache-docs/doc_source/redis/Clusters.DeleteNode.md

 1. Identify the IDs of the nodes that you want to remove\.
 For more information, see [Viewing a cluster's details](Clusters.ViewDetails.md)\.

-1. Use the `modify-cache-cluster` CLI operation with a list of the nodes to remove, as in the following example\.
+1. Use the `decrease-replica-count` CLI operation with a list of the nodes to remove, as in the following example\.

-   To remove nodes from a cluster using the command\-line interface, use the command `modify-cache-cluster` with the following parameters:
+   To remove nodes from a cluster using the command\-line interface, use the command `decrease-replica-count` with the following parameters:
-   + `--cache-cluster-id` The ID of the cache cluster that you want to remove nodes from\.
+   + `--replication-group-id` The ID of the replication group that you want to remove nodes from\.
-   + `--num-cache-nodes` The `--num-cache-nodes` parameter specifies the number of nodes that you want in this cluster after the modification is applied\.
+   + `--new-replica-count` The `--new-replica-count` parameter specifies the number of nodes that you want in this cluster after the modification is applied\.
-   + `--cache-node-ids-to-remove` A list of node IDs that you want removed from this cluster\.
+   + `--replicas-to-remove` A list of node IDs that you want removed from this cluster\.
    + `--apply-immediately` or `--no-apply-immediately` Specifies whether to remove these nodes immediately or at the next maintenance window\.
    + `--region` Specifies the AWS Region of the cluster that you want to remove nodes from\.

-   The following example immediately removes node 0001 from the cluster my\-cluster\.
+**Note**
+You can pass only one of `--replicas-to-remove` or `--new-replica-count` parameters when calling this operation\.

    For Linux, macOS, or Unix:

    ```
-   aws elasticache modify-cache-cluster \
+   aws elasticache decrease-replica-count \
-       --cache-cluster-id my-cluster \
+       --replication-group-id my-replication-group \
-       --num-cache-nodes 2 \
+       --new-replica-count 2 \
-       --cache-node-ids-to-remove 0001 \
        --region us-east-2 \
        --apply-immediately
    ```